 At times, students are hesitant to report the occurrence of a sexual offense to officials because they are concerned that they themselves, or witnesses to the misconduct, may be charged with other policy violations, e.g., alcohol or visitation violations.
 These behaviors are not condoned by the University, but the importance of dealing with alleged sexual offenses outweighs the University's interest in addressing lesser violations.
 Accordingly, in these cases, the University will not pursue disciplinary action against students who make a sexual offense complaint or named as witnesses to the incident.

 The University strongly encourages students to report any incident of a sexual offense and takes such reports very seriously.
 Any actual or threatened retaliation or any act of intimidation to prevent or otherwise obstruct the reporting of a sexual offense or participation in proceedings relating to a sexual offense by an accused individual or third party is itself prohibited and will result in disciplinary sanctions or criminal complaint.
 A reporting party or witness who is threatened in any way should immediately report these concerns to University police or any University official.

 No Contact Orders

-Upon receipt of a report of an alleged sexual offense in which the accused is a current DeSales University student, an administrative directive for no contact may be issued to the complainant and accused.
-An administrative directive is a written notification for a student to have no direct and/or indirect contact (including contact through friends, family, acquaintances, etc.) by physical, verbal, electronic, or written means with another student.
+Upon receipt of a report of an alleged sexual offense in which the responding party is a current DeSales University student, an administrative directive for no contact may be issued to the reporting party and responding party.
+An administrative directive is a written notification for a student to have NO direct and/or indirect contact (including contact through friends, family, acquaintances, etc.) by physical, verbal, electronic or written means with another student.
 Failure to comply with an administrative directive will result in a disciplinary sanction and may result in criminal charges.
 The University reserves the right to issue an administrative directive in situations deemed appropriate by the vice-president of student life or his/her designee.

 Once the University has received notice of an alleged sexual offense, the following protections shall take effect.